Mad about Brock Turner's sentence? It's not uncommon

 In most of the cases, those involved were acquaintances, friends, former lovers or occasional flings.
 Usually, it involved a party or social gathering that included alcohol, after which people retreated to a dorm or apartment.
 Sometimes, encounters turned into he said/she said cases, with a woman claiming she was forced to the ground, a bed or against a wall, and raped as she shouted no, while the man said it was consensual.

 More often than not, a case hinged on consent, leading in different directions: the decision not to file charges, a plea deal on reduced charges, trials that ended in acquittals.
 Occasionally, the school intervened to facilitate a plea deal or defend their star player in public.
-Sometimes, they didn't report the incident to police.
+Sometimes, they didn't report the incident to police at all.

+In one case, former Florida State University wide receiver Greg Dent, a first-time offender, was sentenced to time served and six months' probation in 2014 for misdemeanor battery.
+He was acquitted of the top charge, felony sexual battery, for attempting sex with a friend who said he forced himself on her.

+Friends since high school, the two went out to a nightclub with friends one night in June 2013, according to a police report.
+After they returned to Dent's home and fell asleep in the same bed, the woman told police, she woke up to find Dent trying to force himself on her.
+She managed to escape, she said.
+In a videotaped interview with police, Dent acknowledged attempting sex, but said he thought she was interested, based on their flirtatious relationship.

-When evaluating a case, prosecutors typically consider three elements: likelihood of conviction, corroboration of the victim's claim, and the victim's credibility, ascertained in a pre-file interview, said Cassia Spohn, director of the School of Criminology and Criminal Justice at Arizona State University.
+When evaluating a case, prosecutors typically consider three elements, regardless of the defendant: likelihood of conviction, corroboration of the victim's claim, and the victim's credibility, ascertained in a pre-file interview, said Cassia Spohn, director of the School of Criminology and Criminal Justice at Arizona State University.

 Reforms in rape laws nationwide in the late-20th century attempted to reduce the onus on survivors to prove the incident by eliminating the corroboration requirement, along with demonstrable proof that the survivor resisted.